Analysis: Emerging storm reveals ebbing central bank autonomy

 HISTORY

-Over the past decade, developing countries have allowed central banks a wider latitude in setting rates, recognising benefits in politically neutral monetary policy.
+Over the past decade, developing countries have allowed central banks a wider latitude in setting rates, recognizing benefits in politically neutral monetary policy.

 A 2008 IMF working paper rated emerging economies highly on independence and transparency compared with a decade earlier.